 What are you saving for—a vacation, home, or car?
 The first step to successful saving is identifying your goal.
 That step can give you something concrete to work toward.
 Some people sit down at the start of every new year to write down two or three things they want to save for.
 Others identify new savings goals throughout the year, whenever inspiration strikes.
 (Tip: Try keeping your list on your smartphone so you can refer to it and remind yourself of your priorities at any time.)

-Once you’ve named your goals, consider setting up a separate savings account for each goal.
+Once you’ve named your goals, consider setting up a separate savings account, like one offered by Marcus, for each goal.
 (Look for high-yield savings accounts—often found at online banks—to help your savings grow even faster.)
 Give your savings accounts goal-specific nicknames like New Kitchen Account, or Dream Vacation Account.
 Naming your separate accounts can help you stay connected to your goals and be more motivated to reach them.

 Whether it’s a new kitchen next year or a vacation in two years, it can help to establish a timeline and set milestones to track your progress.
 When you reach one of your savings milestones and see the money in your savings account, take a moment to congratulate yourself—and then keep saving toward your next milestone.